BranchMetrics/branch-deep-linking-public-api/README.md

 **location** _required_
 : The user to reward for the action.

-1. _0_ - The user completing the action receives credit.
+1. _0_ - Any user completing the action receives credit.
 1. _1_ - The user who referred the user completing the action receives credit.
+1. _4_ - The user completing the action *who was referred* by another user receives the credit.

 **type** _required_
 : The type of event response.